ModernRonin/ProjectRenamer/README.md

 dotnet renameproject <oldProjectName> <newProjectName>
 ```

-The project names include neither path nor extension (.csproj). projectrename will find your project just by the name, no matter how deeply it might be hidden in your directory structure.
+The project names include neither path nor extension (.csproj). *renameproject* will find your project just by the name, no matter how deeply it might be hidden in your directory structure.
 It must be linked into the solution, though.

 Example usage:
 ```shell